Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/leetcode/README.md

 Overviwing this, I can think of optimization over the subprocess, for example, every time I add something to the sum I must also insert in a ordered array, that will make it easier to determine if an element is in the array with a binary search

+### 1309.
+Decrypt String from Alphabet to Integer Mapping

+The brute force implementation that I can think of is linear, lets see those other people implementation

+### 1436.
+Destination City

+The way I see it, has to be linear

+### 1370.
+Increasing Decreasing String

+Find the smallest or greatest, I have to look for implementation in the book because I think that there are O(log-n) so the final solution would be O(nlog-n)